tinazunner/NCOR-Network/docs/faq.md

 ### What is NCOR?

-NCOR (The Ontology Research & Development Network) is a global non-profit organization dedicated to advancing the field of ontology through fostering National Centers for Ontological Research in different countries around the world.
+NCOR is a global non-profit organization dedicated to advancing the field of ontology throughout the world by, for example, promoting National Centers for Ontological Research in different countries around the world.

 ### What is the relationship between NCOR and CCO?